Skip to Content

 The Global Initiative for Governance and Sustainability (GIGS) is pleased to announce the call for papers for the Sustainability, Natural Capital, ESG, & Value Creation Conference, to be held in the spectacular setting of Niagara Falls, Canada, on October 10–11, 2025.

-We invite original research contributions that offer fresh insights and advance the understanding of sustainability, ESG (Environmental, Social, and Governance), natural capital, and value creation.
-This highly selective conference will feature six to eight curated academic paper presentations and a distinguished panel discussion with internationally renowned scholars and practitioners.
+This conference is highly selective and will feature six to eight curated academic paper presentations and a distinguished panel discussion with internationally renowned scholars and practitioners.

 Designed to foster rigorous academic exchange and cross-sector collaboration, the conference will bring together leading researchers, industry experts, and policymakers to engage in meaningful dialogue and shape the future of sustainable finance and governance.
 In keeping with the spirit of focused interaction, the small number of presentations will allow for in-depth feedback, critical engagement, and scholarly discussion around each selected paper.